 - 3.2 Each year, Entity X makes a basic contribution to the employee's pension account.
 In the first five years of employment, the basic contribution is 0.5 per cent for the part of the salary below the threshold and 2.5 per cent for the part above.
-After the first five years, the percentages change to 1 and 5 per cent, respectively. - 3.3 The salary threshold is initially set at 50.000 CU and is adjusted each year based on the annual inflation rate. - 3.4 The employee can make a supplementary contribution, which cannot exceed 30 per cent of the employee's gross salary for the year.
+After the first five years, the percentages change to 1 and 5 per cent, respectively. - 3.3 The salary threshold is initially set at 50,000 CU and is adjusted each year based on the annual inflation rate. - 3.4 The employee can make a supplementary contribution, which cannot exceed 30 per cent of the employee's gross salary for the year.
 Entity X makes an additional matching contribution corresponding to the supplementary contribution made by the beneficiary as long as the matching contribution does not exceed its own minimum contribution.
 Entity X will not match supplementary contributions exceeding its own minimum contribution.
 For the purpose of the example, the employee's contribution is always equal to employer's basic contribution. - 3.5 The pension account is held by Entity X. which makes the decisions about how the funds are invested.
-The accumulated benefit is paid off at the end of the service period.
-If the beneficiary dies before retirement, the benefits are paid to the entitled heir. - 3.6 The accumulated benefit is equal to the total contributions and the return generated on the plan assets.
-Entity X guarantees a minimum return of 5.5 per cent p.a., cumulated over the entire service period.
-The promise is therefore the higher of the actual return on the plan and the guaranteed return. - 3.7 The contributions to the plan are paid at the end of the year.
+The final benefit entitlement is settled at the end of the service period.
+If the beneficiary dies before retirement, the benefits are paid to the entitled heir. - 3.6 Entity X guarantees a minimum return of 5.5 per cent p.a., cumulated over the entire service period.
+The final benefit entitlement is therefore the total contributions plus the higher of the actual return on the plan and the guaranteed return. - 3.7 The contributions to the plan are paid at the end of the year.